mikestead/swagger-routes/README.md

 Each time you start your app `swaggerRoutes` will see if you have any missing operation handlers and generate stub handler for any which are.
 If a handler file exists it won't be touched, i.e. this is non-destructive so you are free to edit them.

+Note that if you turn on the `syncHeaders` option then the header of your handler files _will_ be updated each run based on your Swagger api.
+This keeps your handler documentation up to date so you can easily see what parameters accompany a request for a given operation.
+It will overwrite any edits you make to the header so only turn on if you don't plan on manually editing them.

 When a re-run finds handlers no longer in use they will be renamed with an `_` prefix, so `listPets.js` would become `_listPets.js`.
 This allows you to identify handlers no longer in use